Nitrogen State Of Matter At Room Temperature

 Optimizing Nitrogen Use in Agriculture

 In agriculture, optimizing nitrogen use is crucial for maximizing crop yields while minimizing environmental impacts.
-Soil testing can help determine the appropriate amount of nitrogen fertilizer to apply, and precision agriculture techniques can ensure that fertilizers are applied only where and when they are needed.
+Soil testing can help determine the appropriate amount of nitrogen fertilizer to apply, and precision agriculture techniques can check that fertilizers are applied only where and when they are needed.

 Exploring Advanced Applications